noiseprotocol/noise_spec/noise.md

 Note that `fallback` can only be applied to handshake patterns in Alice-initiated form where Alice's first message is capable of being interpreted as a pre-message (i.e. it must be either `"e"`, `"s"`, or `"e, s"`).

-# 10.2.
+## 10.3.
 Indicating fallback

-A typical fallback scenario for zero-RTT encryption involves three different Noise handshakes:
+A typical compound protocol for zero-RTT encryption involves three different Noise protocols:

  * A **full handshake** is used if Alice doesn't possess stored information about Bob that would enable zero-RTT encryption, or doesn't wish to use the zero-RTT handshake.